 Grand Ayatollah Sayyid Ali Hussein Sistani is the prime marja, or spiritual reference for Ithna 'Ashari'a (Twelver) Shia Muslims.
 He is the leading sheikh of the Hawza Seminary in Najaf, Iraq and the preeminent Shia cleric globally.
-Sistani is one of the most respected of the marjaiyya-the highest position of authority in the Usuli school of Twelver Shia figh.
+Sistani is one of the most respected of the marjaiyya-the highest position of authority in the Usuli school of Twelver Shia fiqh.

 Preeminent Shia Cleric and Marja Taqlid: Sistani's influence in the Twelver Shia sect stems from his scholarly lineage and education, which have enabled him to reach the status of marja taglid-the highest status in the Usuli branch of Twelver Shia Islam.
-Marja taqlid means literally one who is worthy of being imitated-placing Sistani in a position of great authority over Twelver Shia Muslims.
+Marja taglid means literally one who is worthy of being imitated-placing Sistani in a position of great authority over Twelver Shia Muslims.
 Sistani is descended from a family of religious scholars, and was educated in the leading institutions in Iran.
 He later went to Najaf, Iraq to study under the Grand Ayatollah Abu Al-Qasim Al-Khoei.
 On Khoei's death in 1992, Sistani took over as grand ayatollah, inheriting Khoei's following.
 He soon rose to become the leading cleric in Iraq.
-With the opening of Iraqi shrines to Iranian tourists, Sistani is gaining a following outside of Iraq.
+With the opening of Iraqi shrines to Iranian tourists, Sistani is gaining a following outside the largest Twelver Shia development organisation in the world that maintains a network of educational and humanitarian establishments for both Shia and non-Shia Muslims.